ScarletsFiction/SFMediaStream/README.md

 ## Install with NPM
 `npm i sfmediastream`

-And include it on your project
+This is for web bundler like Webpack or Browserify, and can't be used as a library for Node.js.
+If you want to use this recorder/effect/plugin for Node.js, the I think it may be possible by using headless browser like Puppeteer.

 ```js
 const {MediaPresenter, AudioStreamer, ...} = require('sfmediastream');
 var presenter = new MediaPresenter(...);
 var streamer = new AudioStreamer(...);
 ```

 ## Adding retro-compatibility
-In case of the browser doesn't support some codec like audio/wav, audio/webm, or audio/ogg you can to add [opus-media-recorder](https://github.com/kbumsik/opus-media-recorder) before using the library.
+In case of the browser doesn't support some codec like `audio/wav`, `audio/webm`, or `audio/ogg` you can to add [opus-media-recorder](https://github.com/kbumsik/opus-media-recorder) before using the library.

 Safari browser actually is partially supported by using this polyfill.
 It able to stream audio, but is not playable by the browser.